Friedrich Heinrich Jacobi: Influences on Fichte's 1794 Wissenschaftslehre

-Here the structure we observed from Jacobi's text could be summarized as following: we as beings who possess "I", only manifest the "I" (namely, selfhood) when encounters Thou, that is the "other" surrounds us.
-Only when we encounter something other than ourselves, our sense of "self" could be confirmed.
+Here the structure we observed from Jacobi's text could be summarized as follows: we as beings who possess "I", only manifest the "I" (namely, selfhood) when encounters Thou, that is, the "other" surrounds us.
+Only when we encounter something other than ourselves, our sense of "self" is confirmed.
 Hence, we may perceive a nexus and mutual dependency between I and Thou: I always come first, and then Thou confirms the existence of it.

-This pair of reflective determination echoes Fichte's work.
+This pair of reflective determinations echoes Fichte's work.
 In his 1794 Foundations of Science of Knowledge (Grundlage der gesamten Wissenschaftslehre), Fichte adopted a methodology that he called "synthetic method".
-In the context of Foundations, it presents itself in a mode of "thesis-antithesis-synthesis": "I" is absolutely posited at first, and then "Not-I" is posited as the antithesis of the former.
-Nevertheless, this process would be incomplete if it lacks the final step of synthesis.
+In the context of Foundations, it presents itself in a mode of "thesis–antithesis–synthesis": "I" is absolutely posited at first, and then "Not-I" is posited as the antithesis of the former.
+Nevertheless, this process would be incomplete if it lacked the final step of synthesis.
 The synthesis method guarantees the relations between I and Not-I. In Fichtean discourse, this may possibly contain interpersonal relationships.
-Here we could tell the similarity between Jacobi and Fichte: Thou as in Jacobi's work is basically replaced by "Not-I" in Fichte's work.
-Even though Fichte never shown his source of idea, in a letter from him to Jacobi in April 1796, he expressed his appreciation of alignment between him and Jacobi.
-This could be seen as an evidence that Fichte's theory is inspired by Jacobi to a great extent.
+Here we could tell the similarity between Jacobi and Fichte: "Thou", as in Jacobi's work, is basically replaced by "Not-I" in Fichte's work.
+Even though Fichte never showed his source of ideas, in a letter from him to Jacobi in April 1796, he expressed his appreciation of the alignment between him and Jacobi.
+This could be seen as evidence that Fichte's theory is inspired by Jacobi to a great extent.

 Jacobi's influence on Fichte is more explicit and openly admitted by Fichte himself on the topic of certainty and faith.
 Still, in Jacobi's Spinoza text, he wrote:

 Wie können wir nach Gewißheit streben, wenn uns Gewißheit nicht zum voraus schon bekannt ist; und wie kann sie uns bekannt sein, anders als durch etwas das wir mit Gewißheit schon erkennen?
 Dieses führt zu dem Begriffe einer unmittelbaren Gewißheit, welche nicht allein keiner Gründe bedarf, sondern schlechterdings alle Gründe ausschließt, und einzig und allein die mit dem vorgestellten Dinge übereinstimmende Vorstellung selbst ist.

-How can we strive for certainty if certainty is not already known to us in advance; and how can it be known to us other than through something we already know with certainty?
+How can we strive for certainty if certainty is not already known to us in advance, and how can it be known to us other than through something we already know with certainty?
 This leads to the concept of an immediate certainty, which not only requires no reasons, but simply excludes all reasons, and is the only idea itself that agrees with the thing presented.